 “I want more fruit, Lord.
 I want much fruit.”
 My prayer ran more or less along the lines of that vague reference to John 15.
 It was summer, and my parents’ blueberry bushes groaned with fruit.
 I was jealous.
 In the Love of Christ, my roots ran as...

-When we left my Independent Fundamental Baptist roots (not because of rules so much, or a particular bad experience, but because in our study of the Bible, some of our beliefs had changed so fundamentally that we no longer fit), in searching for where we belonged in...
+Years ago we left my Independent Fundamental Baptist roots–not because of rules so much, or a particular bad experience, but because in our study of the Bible, some of our beliefs had changed so fundamentally that we no longer fit.
+In searching for where we...

 This was a question that someone asked me who hadn’t been to church in a while, because for some, the church can sometimes seem hurtful.
 As I’m wont with expressions that seem trendy, I said, “That expression seems trendy, and it isn’t in the Bible.
 So let’s...